outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 # Install a Certificate

-Update your web server's vhost configuration accordingly once the certificate is ready.
+You can update web server's SSL vhost configuration accordingly once the certificate is ready.
 Here is a template:

 ```
 server {